-1. In the Model tab (the tab that is located in the Ribbon); select the Extrude command by releasing the left-mouse-button on the icon.
+1. In the 3D Model tab, select the Extrude command by clicking the left-mouse-button on the icon as shown.

-2. In the Extrude popup window, expand the window by clicking on the down arrow; enter 2.5 as the extrusion distance.
+2. In the Extrude edit box, enter 2.5 as the extrusion distance.
 Notice that the sketch region is automatically selected as the extrusion profile.

-- 3. Click on the OK button to proceed with creating the 3D part. - ➤ Note that all dimensions disappeared from the screen.
+3. Click on the OK button to proceed with creating the 3D part.

+Note that all dimensions disappeared from the screen.
 All parametric definitions are stored in the Autodesk Inventor database and any of the parametric definitions can be re-displayed and edited at any time.